Overview

 Cambridge.

-Note Madison Advisory Services, Inc. has a financial incentive to maintain a relationship with
+Note: Madison Advisory Services, Inc. has a financial incentive to maintain a relationship with

 Cambridge.
 However, to the extent Madison Advisory Services, Inc. directs clients to Cambridge, it is

-because the Madison Advisory Services, Inc. believes that it is in that client’s best interest to do so.
+because Madison Advisory Services, Inc. believes that it is in that client’s best interest to do so.

 Madison Advisory Services, Inc. has systems in place to review IAR-managed accounts for suitability